Diffuse catchment FRM

 Stream Network Mapping & Modelling

-Seven routine steps below explore the potential for catchment flood alleviation by hydraulic analysis.
-The goal of each such case-study is to provide evidence for the optimum number and location of (CaBA) FRM measures.
+Seven routine steps below explore the potential for catchment flood alleviation by hydraulic analysis of stream networks.
+The goal of such case-study is to provide evidence for the optimum number and location of (CaBA) FRM detention measures.
 “RAS-Flood“ methodology complements risk-assessment, and is a useful tool for evaluating community action plans.
 Essential data and code are free to download.
-So . . . . .
+This allows alternative channel features to be tested easily (routinely calibrated against high rainfall).
+So . . . .

 Initially, 10m radar relief is cropped to watershed perimeter